rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 the same, except that it creates a stream that is allowed to process elements in parallel.
 This is a great feature because you can write code that uses parallelism before even learning what a thread is.
 Using parallel streams is like setting up multiple tables of workers who are able to do the same task.
-Painting would be a lot faster if we could have fi ve painters painting different signs at once.
+Painting would be a lot faster if we could have five painters painting different signs at once.
 Just keep in mind that it isn’t worth working in parallel for small streams.
 There is an overhead cost in coordinating the work among all of the workers operating in parallel.
 For small amounts of work, it is faster just to do it sequentially.